jacketattack/SwingSoccer/README.md

 ### Prettier

 This project uses [Prettier](https://github.com/prettier/prettier), an opinionated code formatter.

-The selected configuration options can be found in the `.prettierrc` file in the root project folder.
+- The `.prettierrc` file will show you the selected configuration options.
 More informations about the format options can be found [here](https://prettier.io/docs/en/options.html).

-Update the `.prettierignore` file to ignore certain files and/or directories when Prettier runs formatting.
+- The `.prettierignore` file will show you which files and/or directories are ignored when Prettier runs formatting.

 To check formatting without making changes locally: `npm run prettier-check` or `npx prettier --check .` To apply the formatting changes locally: `npm run prettier-write` or `npx prettier --write .`